jlchereau/Portfolio/data_sheet.md

 - `./data/all_tickers.txt` is a list of US stock tickers sourced from https://github.com/rreichel3/US-Stock-Symbols
 - `./data/features.csv` contains key financial metrics available on Yahoo Finance for these stock tickers (some are missing)
 - `./data/labels.csv` contains Zacks ranks available on Zacks.com for these stock tickers (some are missing)
-- `./data/data.csv` is a cleaned dataset where eache feature is converted to a Z-score by industry
+- `./data/data.csv` is a cleaned dataset where each feature is converted to a Z-score by industry

 This data is public and therefore not confidential.